Carol Cleveland: Early life

 Born in East Sheen, London, she moved to the United States with her mother and U.S. Air Force stepfather at an early age.
 She was brought up in Philadelphia, Pennsylvania; Lubbock, Texas; and later Pasadena, California, where she attended John Marshall Junior High School and Pasadena High School.
 She is a former Miss California Navy and appeared as Miss Teen Queen in MAD Magazine at age 15.
 Cleveland was Miss Teen in the August 1958 issue of Dig magazine.

 Cleveland returned with her family to London in 1960, and studied at the Royal Academy of Dramatic Art.

 Career

-A stage actress and model, Carol Cleveland appeared in The Persuaders!, in The Saint as a secretary, as a lover of Peter Wyngarde's character in The Avengers TV series episode "A Touch of Brimstone" (1966), and in other TV shows and films.
-She was in BBC comedy productions, including The Two Ronnies, Morecambe and Wise, and various works of Spike Milligan.
+A stage actress and model, Carol Cleveland appeared in the UK premiere of Henze's Boulevard Solitude at Sadler's Wells Theatre in June 1962.
+On screen she was in The Persuaders!, in The Saint as a secretary, as a lover of Peter Wyngarde's character in The Avengers TV series episode "A Touch of Brimstone" (1966), and in other TV shows and films.
+She was in BBC comedy productions, including The Two Ronnies, Morecambe and Wise, and various Spike Milligan programmes.